 Smooth melted chocolate spread (Incomplete: max_output_tokens)

-Tempering is the controlled melting, cooling, and reheating of chocolate so that cocoa butter crystallizes in a stable and useful way.
-In practical terms, you are trying to produce many small Form V crystals throughout the melted chocolate.
-Those crystals act as a template.
-Once present, they guide the rest of the cocoa butter to solidify in the same pattern.
+Tempering chocolate is the controlled melting, cooling, and reheating of chocolate so that cocoa butter crystallizes in a stable and useful way.
+The aim is to form many small, uniform Form V crystals throughout the chocolate.
+These crystals act like a blueprint.
+Once they are present, they guide the rest of the cocoa butter to solidify in the same pattern.

 • feel soft at room temperature